Language Work

 Where do I start?

 If you're just getting started with language work, there are many ways to find help and resources.
 Getting into language work might look different for everyone depending on what you need.
-But one way to begin is by reaching out to local language centres, organisations, or groups in your area.
+But one way to begin is by reaching out to your local language centre, organisations, or groups in your area.

 Linguistics is the study of language.
 It involves looking at how languages are structured, how they work, and how people use them to communicate.
 When you begin to study your language, you might come in to contact with some tricky linguistic terms.
-Let’s learn a little bit more about these.

 Wangkaku Nintirri: Learn for the sake of our languages is a series of introductory films to support language worker skill development accessed here